reubenharry/website/content/stuff/cooking.md

 ---

-In the spirit of adding a constraint to get past an overwhelming abundance of choices, I decided that the "learn to cook so you can navigate adult life" journey would be curry only.
-Obviously this raises a somewhat tedious question of what a curry is, but I'm going by the rule of: anything generally called a curry.
+On the grounds that you can eat curry for every meal for a week and get (unreasonably) sick of it, we decided to eat curry for every meal every week.

-So far:
+Some thoughts on the results:

 ### Week 1: Thai Green Curry